 This book challenges conventional thinking about nature and conservation by showing that some native species are benefiting rather than suffering from human impacts, and exploring how these ‘winners’ sometimes go on to cause environmental problems.
 Examples include overabundant koalas killing eucalypt forests, and aggressive birds that benefit from forest degradation.

-In an extended interview with ABC radio's Richard Fidler, Tim talked about the book's themes.
+In an extended interview with ABC radio’s Richard Fidler, Tim talked about the book’s themes.
 His most recent interview about it was with Dr Karl.
-He also spoke about it in a keynote address to the Australian Wildlife Rehabilitation Conference in Sydney in July, and at the Queensland Gallery of Modern Art in June.
+He also spoke about it in a keynote address to the Australian Wildlife Rehabilitation Conference in Sydney, and at the Queensland Gallery of Modern Art.

 Humanised environments are not necessarily shunned by other species, and often provide important resources, even for endangered species such as the green and golden bell frog, found today mainly in degraded wetlands, and cassowaries which now feed on the fruit of one of Australia’s worst weeds, the pond apple.

 Around Perth, endangered Carnaby’s black cockatoos have become dependent upon pine plantations as a source of seed, and the harvesting of these for wood represents a serious threat to the species, one that has attracted much public attention.

 The book includes a chapter, ‘The Ecology of Sewage’, about albatrosses, waders, sharks and other animals that benefit indirectly from sewage discharges and other wastes.
 The book criticises the idea that wildlife-friendly gardening contributes to biodiversity conservation (garden frog ponds help common, not rare, frogs), and questions whether wilderness is a useful concept, when so many species are now bound to human impacts.
 It is fully referenced.